Eun/ecp/README.md

 =====
     usage: ecp [OPTION] SOURCE...
 DESTINATION

-    OPTION could be:
+    OPTION can be:
-     -h=HASHALGO      decide which hash algorithm should be used HASHALGO could be NONE, CRC32, MD5, SHA1.
-Default is MD5 -d               create empty directorys
+     -h=HASHALGO      decide which hash algorithm should be used.
+                        HASHALGO can be:
+                          NONE, MD5, SHA1, SHA224, SHA256, SHA384, SHA512.
+                        Default is MD5
+     -d               create empty directorys

 TODO
 ==============
 * delete files after successfull copied, aka move